 Writ Of Execution (Writ Of Seizure & Sale, Writ Of Delivery)

-This is one of the options available for the enforcement of a Judgment or Order.
+This is one of the options available for the enforcement of a Judgment or Order in Singapore.

 Under a WSS, a Judgment Creditor can request the Court to seize and sell movable property belonging to the other party to satisfy the judgment debt.

 It is one of several ways to enforce a Judgment or Order for payment of money when the Judgment Debtor fails to pay within the time ordered by the Court or Tribunal.

 The properties seized will be sold during a public auction if the Judgement Debtor fails to settle the Judgement Debt.

 The winning party may apply for the Judgement Debtor to be examined to determine what assets are available to settle the judgement debt.

 The Judgement Creditor will serve a Court Order with a questionnaire enclosed requiring the Judgement Debtor to attend court and to complete the questionnaire.